 Crimes Related to Healthcare Fraud in California

 Particular crimes are related to healthcare fraud in California.
-These crimes can either be prosecuted along with the healthcare fraud or instead of these charges.
+These crimes can either be prosecuted along with the healthcare fraud or in lieu of the charges.
 These crimes are as follows:

-Abetting, Soliciting, Conspiring, or Aiding in a Health Care Fraud
+Aiding, Abetting, Soliciting, or Conspiring in Health Care Fraud

 - Solicit someone else to make a false claim submission